Content Fragmentation and OTT Streaming – What Broadcasters Need to Know

 Broadcasters that use content fragmentation can build loyal audiences and communities around their brands.
 Loyal online communities often serve as the foundation for brands that can be leveraged and monetized in a wide variety of ways.

-Since content fragmentation targets very specific audiences, it brings an added benefit for broadcasters that want to monetize their videos through advertisements and sponsorships.
+Since content fragmentation targets very specific audiences, it brings an added benefit for broadcasters who want to monetize their videos through advertisements and sponsorships.
 Access to a highly targeted market is quite valuable for brands that want to advertise their products.

 For example, if an OTT streaming platform focuses on documentaries and series about travel and adventure, brands in the travel industry would benefit tremendously by advertising on that platform.
-Since the potential return on investment is so high for those highly targeted ads, the broadcasters that own and operate the platform can charge a premium advertising fee.
+Since the potential return on investment is so high for those highly targeted ads, the broadcasters who own and operate the platform can charge a premium advertising fee.

 Content Fragmentation Cons